MrPixle2022/Documentaion/Js/node/PathModule.md

 console.log(ans) //c:\\users\\Desktop\\
 ```

-the [**join**] method takes can take an infinite number of string argumetns and joins them into a path
+the [**join**] method takes can take an infinite number of string arguments and joins them into a path

 ---